engineersubhadip/Machine-Coding/Kanban Board/instruction.md

 Now what happens is that if the user clicks on another color, first the existing border will get removed then the new border gets applied.

 We have made `defaultTicketColor = "red"`.
 And when the user is clicking `Enter` in the task input if lets say we are not clicking on any color we are sending ` createTicket(currentValue,defaultTicketColor)`.
 And if lets say if the user has selected any color we are sending that color as `defaultTicketColor`.
 Also, when the user is clicking on the ADD Button I am clearing out the existing border applied on the priority color.
 By Doing this we are removing the last selected color from the palette.

+14. We have implemented the functionality that when the user clicks on top of any ticket color, the ticket color will change.
+We have maintained a global array called `color` and `color = ["red","blue","green","black"];`

+Now inside the `createTicket` function, we have added an Event Listener on the `bannerColor`.
+We are first getting the current color, then we are getting the index of the current color from the `color` array.
+Now, we are finding the next color using ` let nextColorIndex = (currentColorIndex+1) % (color.length);`.
+By doing this we are making sure, it does not overflow.
+And then we are updating the currentBanner color with the updated one.
+When the user will click on the ticket banner color, he/she will be able to select any color he/she wants to.